 Table of Contents

-Our favorite part was of course all the kid activities on-board.
+Our favorite part was of course all the kid activities onboard.
 We attempted to hit every activity we could during the 45 hours we were on the ship and I must say we managed to do quite a lot while having a blast.
 You can even read what Eden thought about the ship.

 They have a small mini golf course up top and by small I mean only five holes.
-Here we are playing mini-golf over behind racetrack.
+Here we are playing mini-golf over behind the racetrack.
 I am pretty sure I won, but Noah swears we tied!
 There is no extra fee to play mini golf, it is included in the price of the cruise and it does not need a reservation.
 You can just walk up grab a putter and a ball and start playing.

 Splash Academy and Entourage

 The kids hung out in the Splash Academy a kid’s club for kids ages 3 – 12 and Entourage the teen club for ages 13 – 17.
-Both clubs had video games and board games.
+Both clubs had video games, movies, dance parties, and board games.
 Jonah’s favorite thing was playing air hockey, Eden’s favorite was playing board games, and Noah’s favorite thing was that they were able to pick out the music they played in the club, so he was able to stream his music.

 The arcade has a bunch of games including racing games, virtual reality games, air hockey, basketball and more.
 All three of my kids liked the virtual reality game.
 I never played it, because VR makes me motion sick.
 They played it a lot while we were on board!

 I was pleasantly surprised by the size of the swimming pools.
 Lets be honest, usually a pool on a cruise is not that impressive.
 Both of the pools on the Bliss were a decent size, one was around 5 feet deep and the smaller one was around 3 feet deep.